 When the case is first started, litigation refers to the pleadings and discovery phase which may take place outside the hearing of any tribunal, court, or judge.
 Often parties will exchange papers or other documents, ask deposition questions, and hire various professionals to help learn the claims being made, explain the factual issues in the case, or simply to show the other side that their position is not factually or legally viable.
 Both sides develop the theme of their case through the use of various procedures designed to foster full disclosure of relevant facts.

 In the adversarial system, however, parties often withhold certain information so that the other side cannot gain some sort of advantage.
-Your attorney must be trained and experienced to spot when the information provided by the other side just doesn't add up.
+A civil litigation attorney in White Plains must be trained and experienced to spot when the information provided by the other side just doesn't add up.
 For that reason, litigation attorneys are often cynical as they try to understand why the attorney, the witness or the piece of evidence is not what it the other side contends.
 Trial is the culmination of all the hard work by both sides to find and determine the facts that make up the dispute.
 During the trial process, judges generally rule on issues of law which are based upon facts learned through the pre-trial process and presented as "evidence" at trial or during motions.

 If a party loses the case, there is often a right to appeal to another court or body.
 If there has been an error, the losing party may choose to appeal the decision to the relevant authority.
 Generally, appellate courts are limited by the evidence presented to the lower court through documents, evidence, and testimony presented at the trial.